This Inspirational, Out and Proud Spotlight brought to you by Matthew Clark Davison, Writer, and Educator.

 Do you have any advice for young queer folks who may still be defining their identity, coming out, or learning how to be their authentic selves in the world?

 1) AIDS is still real.
 Addiction is real.
 Protect your body.
 Do not destroy yourself because “they” can’t love you.
 What they do is on them.
 What you do is on you.
 2) Read!
 Google Queer History and read as many books written by as many writers from as many backgrounds as you can.
-Look for described experience that does and does not, on the surface, resemble yours.
+Look for stories that do and do not, on the surface, resemble yours.
 Find the similarities and learn from their mistakes.
 3) Focus your energy on creating your own community versus trying to get those who don’t accept you to do so.
 It’s so hard, but it’s possible.
 You can build buildings and write books and paint pictures and cure diseases with the energy you’d otherwise use trying to convince stupid or ignorant people to not to be stupid or ignorant.

 How are you involved in or how do you give back to the LGBTQ community?

 Being an openly queer person everywhere I go, including the classroom, I hope is some sort of service/involvement.
 I try to be mindful of where I spend my money and make my donations.
 I live fully and unapologetically as a citizen of the world.